 This can be further broken down into two groups:

-- The second sub-category under spontaneous causes may include conditions such as gallstones, cholecystitis, infection, congenital obstruction, and more.
+- The second sub-category under spontaneous causes may include gallstones, cholecystitis, infection, congenital obstruction, and more.

 2. Traumatic causes

 Due to injuries or accidents.

 As the name implies, this type may be induced inadvertently by medical procedures, prescriptions, or therapy.
 The gallbladder may be perforated or burst ultimately due to mistakes in surgery, wrongly-administered drugs, or adverse effects of treatment.
 Some iatrogenic causes that have been cited in studies include complications during cholecystectomy, kidney biopsy, and liver biopsy.

 Acute cholecystitis is still the most common cause of gallbladder perforation or rupture.
 The mechanism could be due to the following: